 Prop 1, explained: Do NY voters know abortion is on the 2024 ballot?

-In the 2024 election, New Yorkers will vote "yes" or "no" on Proposition 1, formally known as the "Equal Rights Amendment."
-Yet some voters may not realize they are casting a vote for or against abortion rights protections.
+NEW YORK - As thousands of New York voters head to the polls for early voting in the 2024 election, they are being prompted to vote "yes" or "no" on Proposition 1, formally known as the "Equal Rights Amendment."
+Yet some voters may not realize the proposition was designed to protect abortion rights.

 If Prop 1 passes, New York's Constitution would expand its list of anti-discrimination measures to include ethnicity, national origin, age, disability and "sex, including sexual orientation, gender identity, gender expression, pregnancy, pregnancy outcomes, and reproductive health care and autonomy."